myQwil/foo_pd/README.md

 * the length of the song is arbitrarily set by the user.
   * This affects the trackbar's cursor visibility and ability to set a position.
   * If the length is 0, there will be no trackbar cursor.
-Otherwise, the cursor, when moved, will send its position in seconds to pos.
+Otherwise, the cursor, when moved, will send its position in seconds to 'pos'.
 From there, it's up to your patch to take that information from [r pos] and work it into song events.
   * The patch will not actually stop and move on to the next track until libpd receives a bang from [s stop].

 ## How the mixer works
 * all mixer controls go inside of [pd mix]

 * horizontal and vertical sliders are turned into slider controls in the UI element
   * labels assigned to sliders in the patch become labels for the UI element's slider controls.
 The same applies for send symbols.
   * min and max values of sliders on the UI element work in integers only, so if you want a gradual shift from, say, 0 to 1, write "gradient" in the slider's receive symbol, and the slider's range will be broken down into roughly 200+ individual steps.
   * there are currently 7 sliders in the UI element